tatiananantes/skills-workshops/object_oriented_programming/extracting_a_class/README.md

 6. Diagram a domain that demonstrates a better design

-7. Out of your list choose one at a time and start to move logic out of `/lib`, test-driven.
+7. Out of your list choose one at a time and start to move logic out of `car.rb`, test-driven.

 <!-- BEGIN GENERATED SECTION DO NOT EDIT -->